 Whatever the reason, chewing sticks are dangerous for your dog because stick pieces can lodge in your dog’s throat or rupture the intestinal wall.
 As such, dogs should be seen by a vet for possible dental issues if they routinely chew sticks.

-Also, dogs who chew sticks as alternative toys or to resolve boredom should be provided with healthier alternatives.
+Also, dogs who chew sticks as an alternative to toys or to resolve boredom should be provided with healthier alternatives, such as sticks made from safe synthetic materials that mimic real sticks.

-The behaviors discussed so far suggest that eating non-food items among Labradors can be dangerous for their health.
+The behaviors discussed so far suggest that eating non-food items among Labradors can harm their health.
 As such, pet owners need to know how to stop pica in Lab puppies and adult dogs.

 Here are 6 ways to stop/treat pica in Labradors:

-- Use avoidance techniques, that is, remove or restrain your dog from the environment or conditions that lead him to eat non-food items.
-For example, you can muzzle your dog during walks if you know that he likes chewing grass along the path.
+2. Use avoidance techniques that is, remove or restrain your dog from the environment or conditions that lead him to eat non-food items.
+For example, you can muzzle your dog during walks if he likes chewing grass along the path.

 Let’s Wrap This Up!